isomerpages/isomerpages-govtech/index.md

 description: Empowering our nation through technology.
 From transforming the delivery of Government Digital Services to building Smart Nation Infrastructure, GovTech uses technology to improve the lives of everyone in Singapore.
 image: /images/Banner_GovTech2.jpg
 permalink: /
-notification: This is a test message. <a href="/media/media-releases/">Find out more.</a>
+notification: This is a test message

 ---